Model Green Rooms

 Model Green Office

 In the spring of 2012, the Department of Urban & Public Affairs launched an effort to perform a low-cost, green renovation on the Department Chair's office based on designs from another class of UofL Interior Architecture students.
-The final renovation includes the following green elements:
+The final renovation includes the following green elements in Room 100 of the Urban Studies Institute (426 W. Bloom St.):